NainaMKumar/nainakumar.github.io/README.md

 # nainakumar.github.io

 ## Experiences
-Intern at Dartmouth University (June 2024 - Present)
+### Intern at Dartmouth University (June 2024 - Present)
 • Building Multimodal AI to understand kidney stone pathogenesis

-Intern at BenchSci (June 2024 - Present)
+### Intern at BenchSci (June 2024 - Present)
 • Developing LLMs to efficiently process vendor data

-Intern at Wellnest Tech (June 2023 - Aug 2023)
+### Intern at Wellnest Tech (June 2023 - Aug 2023)
-• Built a CNN - BiLSTM to detect heart arrythmias in ECG signals using MIT BIH Arrythmia Dataset
+• Built a CNN - BiLSTM to detect heart arrythmias in ECG signals using MIT BIH Arrythmia Dataset. <br/>
-• Built a MLP to detect heart arrythmias in ECG signals using Arrythmia Dataset from UCL Machine Learning Repository
+• Built a MLP to detect heart arrythmias in ECG signals using Arrythmia Dataset from UCL Machine Learning Repository. <br/>
-• Built a LGBM Classifier to detect myocardial infarction using Heart Attack Dataset from UCL Machine Learning Repository
+• Built a LGBM Classifier to detect myocardial infarction using Heart Attack Dataset from UCL Machine Learning Repository.

 ## Projects